MekaSaiKrishna/mekasaikrishna.github.io/_pages/cv.md

   * Worked in the area of _Structural Health Monitoring_ of Aerospace Structures.
   * Used various Machine learning models to predict loads acting on complicated cantilever composite box by feeding the model strain values to the model measured using FBG (Fibre Bragg Grating) sensors.
   * Compared the results acquired from Regression models and Artificial Neural Network models using MATLAB: Statistics \& Machine Learning toolbox and MATLAB: Neural Network toolbox
-  * It was observed that use of Neural Network models \textbf{decreased} the computation time **by several orders** of magnitude and performs well when anomalous data is provided.
+  * It was observed that use of Neural Network models **decreased** the computation time **by several orders** of magnitude and performs well when anomalous data is provided.
-  * For small data sets the absolute error percentage was as low as **0.055\%** multi-variate linear regression model.
+  * For small data sets the absolute error percentage was as low as **0.055 %** multi-variate linear regression model.
   * Supervisor: Saransh Jain, NAL (CSIR - National Aerospace Laboratories), Bengaluru, India